 - 1 Puerto Williams

-The day begins in Ushuaia, Argentina.
-You will board the boat in the afternoon and begin sailing through the Beagle Channel to Puerto Williams, the southernmost town in the world, in Chile.
-You can explore the surroundings before following the road to Cape Horn.
+Your journey begins in Ushuaia, Argentina, at the pier.
+Board your ship in the afternoon and sail along the Beagle Channel towards Puerto Williams, Chile, the southernmost town in the world.
+Explore the surroundings before setting sail to Cape Horn

 Day 2: Cape Horn and Drake Passage

 After an overnight crossing of Nassau Bay, you will wake up to a full view of legendary Cape Horn!
 Weather permitting, board a Zodiac and be one of the few privileged adventurers to step foot on this famous and rarely visited island.